sysbio-bioinf/TraqBio/README.md

   :ssl? true,
   :key-password "password",
   :forwarded? false,
-  :server-root "",         ; prefix directory for all iBioTraq URLs (routes) :proxy-url nil,          ; hostname of the proxying server, e.g. via Apache (see below, Apache as Proxy) :ssl-port 8443},
+  :server-root "",         ; prefix directory for all TraqBio URLs (routes) :proxy-url nil,          ; hostname of the proxying server, e.g. via Apache (see below, Apache as Proxy) :ssl-port 8443},

- :data-base-name "biotraq.db", ; filename of SQLite database
+ :data-base-name "traqbio.db", ; filename of SQLite database

  ; logging setup
  :log-level :info,
- :log-file "biotraq.log",
+ :log-file "traqbio.log",

- :admin-shutdown? true, ; allow the iBioTraq admin to shut down iBioTraq from the web interface
+ :admin-shutdown? true, ; allow the TraqBio admin to shut down TraqBio from the web interface

  ; Branding
  :page-title "",      ; page title to display :page-title-link "", ; link to an external website to render beside the page title

- :upload-path "uploads/", ; Upload path for sample sheets and order forms. iBioTraq needs write permission for
+ :upload-path "uploads/", ; Upload path for sample sheets and order forms.
+TraqBio needs write permission for
-                          ; this folder. iBioTraq will create subfolders for every project.
+                          ; this folder.
+TraqBio will create subfolders for every project.

  ; e-mail configuration
  :mail-config